DTaP-IPV-HepB vaccine: Uses

-The main reason for the use of combination vaccines is because they require less shots.
+The main reason for the use of combination vaccines is because they require fewer shots.
 Instead of having a child receive separate shots for each virus they need protection from, scientists were able to create vaccines, like MMR and DTap-IPV-HepB, that protect against several viruses at a time.
 Another reason is that with the IPV (inactivated poliovirus vaccine) portion of the DTap-IPV-HeB vaccine, children no longer have to take the oral vaccine (OPV) that was administered starting in the 1950s.
 Although the oral vaccine helped eliminate polio in several countries and is still used in countries today, OPV contains live polio virus and can still result in individuals getting polio.
 Combination vaccines are also more cost effective and make it more likely for children to receive vaccinations.
 With the DTaP vaccine on its own, it is to be administered in five doses.
 However, when the DTaP vaccine is administered through the DTaP-IPV-HepB combination vaccine like Pediarix, it only has to be administered in three doses.